JuliaParallel/Dagger.jl/README.md

 X_sq = load(Context(), "X_sq")
 ```

-Notice the first argument `Context()` this required so that this `load` method is kept special to ComputeFramework.
+Notice the first argument `Context()` this required so that this `load` method is kept special to Dagger.
 There will be discussion about what `Context()` returns later on in the documentation.

 Now you can do some computation on `X_sq` and the data will be read from disk when different processes need it.